Rupsa25/Formula1_Project/README.md

-# Databricks Formula 1 Racing Analysis
+# Formula 1 Dataset Analysis Using Databricks

 ## Problem Statement
-To design and orchestrate a Data Pipeline using Databricks and Azure to perform analysis and visualization on Formula 1 race results.
+To perform analysis and visualization on Formula 1 race results.

 ### Formula 1 Overview
-An Overview of Formula 1 racing can be learned from https://f1chronicle.com/a-beginners-guide-to-formula-1/
+Details about Formula 1 racing can be learned from the following:   https://f1chronicle.com/a-beginners-guide-to-formula-1/

 ![F1 Overview](./images/overview.png)